alchemycodelab/module-two-notes/lecture-07-netlify-functions.md

 - You might need CORS headers to prevent chrome from stopping the response from your netlify function.
 - Examine your API response (then your netlify function response) in the console.
 Where does the array live at each step?
 - In your netlify function, you can access query parameters from the request by using `event.queryStringParameters.myKey`
+- With `yelp`, the api key goes in the header under `Authorization: Bearer MY_KEY`.
+This is weird, but it's also a totally uncommon pattern in APIs.
 - If you name it correctly, by default your netlify function will live at `http://localhost:8888/.netlify/functions/pokemon?name=char`.
 Note that this string will not work on the deployment since the URL will not be `localhost` there.
 You can make the call like so below to default to the correct deployment domain name:

 ```js